Digital Trends Within The Retail Sector

 While we know that online purchase is growing, it does still only account for 20% of sales, (in February 2019) but it is experiencing the highest level of growth.

 What digital trends can we expect from 2019 and beyond?

 The Internet Of Things

-- Those stores who are still thriving and those who wish to survive the digital transformation, are ones who are upping their game.
-The reality is that although physical stores are not booming, it’s not the doom and gloom we might be led to believe; it’s most likely that we’ll experience fewer stores but of better quality!
+- Those stores who are still thriving and those who wish to survive the age of digital transformation, are ones who are upping their game.
+The reality is that although physical stores are not booming, it’s not all the doom and gloom we might be led to believe; it’s most likely that we’ll experience fewer stores but of better quality!

 - Proximity marketing alerts a customer to the latest prices and deals on offer in nearby stores.
 A prime example of this is the use of advertising on maps apps like Waze, alerting you to fuel prices when you are close to a petrol station.
 This can be incredibly effective as the consumer reaction can be made in real time, almost impulsively, however, how many people really buy like this?
 It’s likely to be most useful for convenience products, commodities like milk, bread and loo roll or food and beverage industries such as Mcdonalds – ‘treats’.

 - Augmented reality will be the tool that aids the development of, certainly at least, the communication and experience digital trends from this list.
 Swooping back to point number one, augmented reality is already developing the in-store experience of customers.
 By allowing consumers to interact with products in store, visualise their uses or how they might fit into their lives.
 Increasingly stores are using AR as part of their marketing strategy to attract customers to their window displays, encouraging engagement (often through social media) with the display and enticement into the store.